The History of The Animals, Animals II, Animals III, Animal Tracks,

 In 2019 drummer George Defty from the band Geordie joined the ANIMALS III line up replacing Mad Dog.

-In July 2021 some of the members of Steve Hutchinson's ANIMALS III band announced that they were intending to perform their own show under the name of THE ANIMALS.
-This resulted in Steve Hutchinson replacing those band members with a brand new line up for his Animals III band comrising of Howard Baker on vocals, Graham Hill (previously from The Animals and Animals
+In July 2021 some of the members of Steve Hutchinson's ANIMALS III band announced that they were intending to perform their own show misleadingly under the original name of 'THE ANIMALS' which was trademarked by Eric Burdon.
+This resulted in Steve Hutchinson replacing those band members with new band members for his Animals III band comrising of Howard Baker on vocals, Graham (Fred) Hill (previously from The Animals and Animals

 II) on bass, Graham Hunter (previously from Animals III) on guitar,